 Whitewater Park at Rock Park in Sparks - Rock Park sprawls along the north bank of the Truckee River, with shade trees, picnic areas, walking and biking path, restrooms, playground, and a whitewater park similar the the one upstream in Reno.
 There is parking inside the park.
 Rock Park's whitewater park has proven to be a popular spot on hot summer days.
 The whitewater features aren't quite as big as those in Reno, making this a great place for kids to have fun playing in the Truckee River.

 Melio Gaspari Water Play Park is at Lazy 5 Regional Park, 7100 Pyramid Way in Spanish Springs.
-For 2017, it opens in early June.
+For 2018, it opens on Memorial Day weekend.
 Admission is $3 per person per day.
 Kids 2 and under and seniors 62 and over are free.
 There are 2 covered pavilions available to rent for parties.
 Call (775) 823-6501.

 Wild Island Family Adventure Park - Wild Island has the only big water park in the area, complete with huge water slides for big kids to more tame features for little kids.
 Food, drink, a gift shop, and even a bar for those 21+ are available in the park.
 Other attractions that operate all year include Coconut Bowl, High Ballocity, Laser Mazes, Pirate Cove Black Light Mini Golf, Go Karts, and Outdoor Mini Golf.
 Wild Island is at 250 Wild Island Ct. in Sparks.
 The info phone is (775) 359-2927.